How Can I Manage My Money?

 Managing Your Savings and Investments

-They say you should always pay yourself first, and that applies to building your savings and investment portfolio.
+They say you should always pay yourself first, and that also applies to when you build your savings and investment portfolio.
 There are two different types of savings: your liquid savings and your investments.

 We'll start with investments.
 Investing is a beneficial way to save because it actually earns you money and builds wealth.
 If you do not know a lot about the stock market and investing, then it can be really helpful to have a financial advisor to manage your investments.

 A few tips for first-time investors: Mutual funds help you naturally diversify your portfolio, but you need to look for ones with reasonable fees and a good rate of return.
 Make sure that you are diversifying your portfolio, meaning you should never have the majority of your investments in one single stock.

 Investments may be harder to get to during an emergency, and you may not want to be forced to cash them in if the market down when you need them.
 That's where a liquid savings account comes in.
 Your savings account should contain your emergency fund and should be easily accessible in case of an emergency.
 You want to be able to access your savings fairly quickly if needed, but you also want to earn the best possible interest rate.

 Some people will simply store it in a bank savings account, while others will use a money market fund, savings bond, or a CD.
 This money is not really an investment, but more of a protection for the emergencies.
 Think of it as your insurance policy.
 Meanwhile, real wealth-building occurs in your investments.